Depression Consultant

 Semel Institute for Neuroscience and Human Behavior at UCLA

-Founder, DepressionConsultant.com
+Founder, DepressionConsultant.info

 In a multi-site study we have been undertaking, we have seen clinicians using the algorithm of the Clinaptica Depression Consultant app obtain remission rates as high as 59% or better -- about twice what placebos usually get.
 (Can Clinicians Improve Antidepressant Remission Rates with Better Algorithms?
 Metzner RJ and Ho AL, 2009)